willymcallister/willymcallister.github.io/_articles/staticman-heroku.md

 ## Akismet - UNDER CONSTRUCTION

-This section is incomplete.
+>This section is incomplete.
 I have not gotten Akismet to work.
 Still have questions.

-Optional spam detection service from Wordpress.
+Akismet is an optional spam detection service from Wordpress.
 Enable Akismet for spam detection in addition to reCaptcha.

-Sign up for an [Akismet account](https://akismet.com/) and get an API key.
+Sign up for an [Akismet account](https://akismet.com/).
+You get an API key as part of your Akismet account.
+You will also set up a Wordpress account.
+The Wordpress account is where you specify the website URL being protected.
+Typical setting: https://yourdomain.com.

-Add these lines to staticman.yml, the remaining Akismet settings are left at default,
+Tell Staticman to use Akismet by adding these lines to staticman.yml.
+The remaining Akismet settings are left at default,

 ```
 # Akismet spam detection